SAP/cloud-primetime/README.md

 ## To-Do (planned enhancements)
   - Add MTA support
   - Switch to WebSockets for polling scenarios
-  - Provide K8s as a deployment option
   - Evaluate switching to TypeScript

 ## License
-Copyright (c) 2021 SAP SE or an SAP affiliate company and cloud-primetime contributors.
+Copyright (c) 2024 SAP SE or an SAP affiliate company and cloud-primetime contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
 Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/cloud-primetime).